ChatGPT 2FA Locked Out After Losing Your Device

 • Screenshot backup codes during 2FA setup and save them to your password manager immediately — not “later”.

-• Before switching phones, run Authy cloud sync or Google Authenticator’s “transfer accounts” flow on the old device.
+• Before switching phones, run Authy cloud sync or Google Authenticator’s “Transfer accounts” flow on the old device.

-• Print backup codes once and store offline (drawer / safe) as a physical fallback to cloud copies.
+• Print backup codes once and store them offline (drawer / safe) as a physical fallback to cloud copies.

 Tags: #ChatGPT #Troubleshooting